Fr0xty/Hina/README.md

 #### Hori_API cog
 * use dataclass to store responses
 * use aiohttp instead of requests
+* make multi-requests a paginator instead of spamming the channel (getting in trouble with discord rate limit)

 #### Music Cog
 * use dataclass to store server profiles